HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 ![Oracles](/assets/post_files/technology/expert/1.4-smart-contracts/oracle_D.jpg)
 ![Oracles](/assets/post_files/technology/expert/1.4-smart-contracts/oracle_M.jpg)

 Centralized oracles are not considered a solution to the oracle problem.
 No matter what the actual implementation looks like, the incentives to untruthfully submit data might outweigh the benefits of acting honestly in some cases.
 And what is the point of having trustless execution on the basis of information provided by a trusted third party?
-As Jimmy Song puts it: “A smart contract that trusts a third party removes the killer feature of trustlessness.”
+As Jimmy Song puts it: "A smart contract that trusts a third party removes the killer feature of trustlessness."

 No matter if centralized or decentralized, an oracle will always come at a cost.
-Acting honestly must always be the most profitable strategy and therefore strong incentives need to be in place for submitting truthful data.
+Acting honestly must always be the most profitable strategy, and therefore strong incentives need to be in place for submitting truthful data.
 This is a problem that needs a game-theoretic evaluation and incentive design.

 ## Prediction Markets